Cramer-Wold AutoEncoder: Introduction

 \section{Introduction}

-One of the crucial aspect in construction of generative models is devising effective method for computing and minimizing distance between the true and the model distribution.
-Originally in Variational Autencoder (VAE)~\citep{kingma2014auto} this computation was carried out using variational methods.
-An important improvement was brought by the introduction of Wasserstein metric \citep{tolstikhin2017wasserstein}, which relaxes the need for variational methods.
-However, the computation of Wasserstein distance is still nontrivial and requires a separate optimization problem to be solved to approximate the optimal transport function.
-Most recent contribution to this trend of simplifying the construction of generative models is Sliced-Wasserstein Autoencoder (SWAE, \cite{kolouri2018sliced}), where a significantly simpler AutoEncoder-based model is proposed.
+One of the crucial aspects in construction of generative models is devising efficient methods for computing and minimizing distance between the true and the model prior distribution.
+Originally in Variational Autencoder (VAE)~\citep{kingma2014autoencodingvariationalbayes} this computation was carried out using the variational scheme.
+A significant improvement was brought by the introduction of Wasserstein metric~\citep{tolstikhin2017wasserstein} in the construction of WAE-GAN and WAE-MMD models, which relaxed the need for variational methods.
+WAE-GAN requires a separate optimization problem to be solved to approximate the used divergence measure, while in WAE-MMD the discriminator has the closed form obtained from a characteristic kernel\footnote{Characteristic kernel is a kernel that is injective on distributions, see e.g.~\citet{muandet2017kernel}.}.

-The main innovation of SWAE was the introduction of the sliced-Wasserstein distance -- a fast to estimate metric for comparing two distributions, based on the mean Wasserstein distance of one-dimensional projections.
-However, even in SWAE there is no close analytic formula that would enable computing the distance of the sample from the standard normal distribution.
-Consequently in SWAE two types of sampling are needed: (i) sampling from the prior distribution and (ii) sampling over one-dimensional projections.
+Most recently~\citet{kolouri2018sliced} introduced the Sliced-Wasserstein Autoencoder (SWAE), which simplifies this distance computation even further.
+The main innovation of SWAE was the introduction of the sliced-Wasserstein distance, a fast to estimate metric for comparing two distributions based on the mean Wasserstein distance of one-dimensional projections.
+However, even in SWAE there is no closed-form analytic formula that would enable computing the distance of the sample from the standard normal distribution.
+Consequently, in SWAE two types of sampling are needed: (i) sampling from the prior distribution and (ii) sampling over one-dimensional projections.

-Our main contribution is introduction of the Cramer-Wold distance between distributions, \emph{which has a closed-form for the distance of a sample from standard multivariate normal distribution}.
-We use it to construct an AutoEncoder based generative model, called Cramer-Wold AutoEncoder (CWAE), in which the cost function, for a normal prior distribution, has a closed analytic formula.
-We benchmark CWAE against generative models using a non-parametrized distance functions: WAE-MMD (WAE variant from~\cite{tolstikhin2017wasserstein} based on the classical MMD distance) and SWAE.
-Our results show that, while simplifying the optimization procedure by forgoing the need to sample data projections or from the prior distribution we obtain an AutoEncoder based generative model which obtains quantitatively and qualitatively similar results to WAE-MMD and SWAE models, see Section~\ref{se:ex}.
+Our main contribution is the introduction of Cramer-Wold kernel between distributions and based on it Cramer-Wold AutoEncoder model (CWAE).
+Crucially, the Cramer-Wold kernel is a characteristic kernel which has a closed-form for the product of radial Gaussians, see Eq.~\eref{eq:formula}.
+We use it to construct CWAE model in which the cost function has a closed analytic formula.
+Thus CWAE can be interpreted as a model retaining the best qualities of both SWAE and WAE-MMD: we use a characteristic kernel to discriminate distributions as in WAE-MMD, but its formula comes from using one-dimensional projections as in SWAE.
+We demonstrate on standard benchmarks that CWAE is faster to optimize and retains or even improves performance compared to both WAE-MMD and SWAE.